Chia-Network/clvm/README.md

 ### What is An Atom?

-The definition of an atom is as confusing as the conflicting definitions available from cannonical sources.
+The definition of an atom is as confusing as the conflicting definitions available from trusted sources.

 ![Atom](atom.gif)